jvelezmagic/jvelezmagic/content/authors/jvelezmagic/_index.md

 I am a Genomic Scientist.
 I love analyzing and visualizing data to improve our understanding of what is around us.
 Besides, I am fascinated by software development, and I hope to contribute useful packages to the scientific community one day.
-I am known for being a passionate, curios person and be always open to new challednges.
+I am known for being a passionate, curious person and be always open to new challenges.
 Do you have any challenge?
 Good!
 Let's do it.
 Let's be problem solvers.
 :man_technologist: :monocle_face: :owl: :sparkles: